 install or, as the case may be, otherwise provide to the Client such Equipment, Software, Materials or Information at the Site as Barclays and Barclays Capital Services deem necessary in relation to the provision of, and the provision of access to, the relevant e-Service to the Client; and

-take reasonable steps to ensure that the Client is able to access the relevant e-Service through its use of the Equipment, Software and Materials which have been provided to the Client by Barclays Capital Services.
+take all reasonable steps to ensure that the Client is able to access the relevant e-Service through its use of the Equipment, Software and Materials which have been provided to the Client by Barclays Capital Services.

 3.5 Client’s obligations: The Client will:

 provide all reasonable assistance to Barclays Capital Services to facilitate the installation, provision, operation, removal, replacement, upgrading, maintenance, inspection and/or testing, as the case may be, of the Equipment, Software and Materials, and the Client’s use thereof, at or, where relevant, from the Site.
-The Client will return all Equipment, Software and Materials immediately on Barclays Capital Services’ request.
+The Client will return all Equipment, Software and Materials as soon as reasonably practicable following Barclays Capital Services’ request.
 Any Equipment, Software or Materials removed or returned will cease to be subject to these Terms;

 take all reasonable steps to keep the Equipment, Software and Materials in the same condition (fair wear and tear excepted) as when they were supplied to the Client;